laureenmenz/notes/README.md

 # 2024-01-06
 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By constantly updating your knowledge and skills, you can become a valuable asset to any team and adapt to the ever-changing world of technology.
 Remember to focus on solving real-world problems and always keep the user in mind when designing and developing software.
 Finally, don't be afraid to ask for help or seek guidance from others, because collaboration and knowledge sharing are essential for growth and success in the worldof programming.

+# 2024-01-07
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this translates to writing clean, maintainable code that solves the problem at hand with the least complexity possible.
+Always strive to reduce unnecessary abstractions and冗余; remember that code is read far more often than it's written.
+Optimize for readability and understandability, as these are key factors in creating resilient software systems that can adapt and grow over time."

+Another perspective from computer science: 'Premature optimization is the root of all evil' — Donald Knuth.
+This reminds programmers to focus on getting the core functionality right first before worrying about optimizations, unless they're proven necessary through profiling or performance analysis.
+It emphasizes the importance of clear, functional code over speculative performance enhancements.